jarekhr/jarekhr.github.io/_tabs/about.md

 ---

 I'm a Software Engineer working mainly in Java, Javascript and Python.
+I am also an Engineering Lead with over 10 years of experience in leadership positions.
 I like building useful software in a simple way and lead to teams to achieve the same.

-This blog is a collection of notes, thoughts and findings which I believe can be useful.
+This blog is a collection of notes, recipies, thoughts and findings which I believe can be useful.
 It's a also meant to be a notepad where I can look things up if needed.